 \subsection{Proof of Theorems \ref{thm:grdab-chain-structure} and \ref{thm:grdab-chain-euler}}

-We now assemble the results of the previous several subsections to describe in detail the geometry of the Eisenbud-Harris scheme $\Grdab(X,p,q)$, where $X$ is a generic twice-marked chain of elliptic curves.
+We now assemble the results above to describe in detail the geometry of the Eisenbud-Harris scheme $\Grdab(X,p,q)$, where $X$ is a generic twice-marked chain of elliptic curves.
 Throughout this subsection, fix data $(g,r,d,\alpha,\beta)$ and the chain $(X,p,q)$.

 First note that, in light of Observation \ref{obs:pontcompat}, the nonempty loci $C(\bs \alpha, \bs \beta)$ are in bijection with pontableaux $P \in \PT(g,r,d,\alpha,\beta)$.
 Hence we will denote by the locus corresponding to a pontableau $T$.
 First we point out that the geometric facts about $C(\bs \alpha, \bs \beta)$ translate to combinatorial attributes of $T$.